mdavoodi/www/source/blog/2015-04-16-atlas-packer-vagrant.html.markdown

 When a build completes, any artifacts created will be automatically uploaded to Atlas, including boxes.
-Boxes that don't exist will be automatically created, and boxes will automitically release and become available to your users.
+Boxes that don't exist will be automatically created, and boxes will automatically release and become available to your users.

 ![Uploaded Box](/images/blog/atlas-packer/uploaded_box.png)